wints/documentation/recipes/ab_testing_apptimize.md

 ## Set Up Apptimize

 This guide assumes you have an account with Apptimize already.
 If not, please go to the [Apptimize dashboard](https://apptimize.com/admin/sign-up?p=20) and register for an account.
 Once there, [install](https://apptimize.com/admin/help) the SDK.
+For this guide, we will assume the following as the example:

+- You're using Branch links on Facebook, to drive downloads to your app
+- Your app is an e-commerce app specializing in shoes, and your goal is raise conversions on purchases
+- You're not sure if presenting the product itself (in this case, shoes) first, then asking a user to register converts higher, or the opposite order, where a user must authenticate first, then be presented the shoes.

 ### Configure An Apptimize Campaign